3mcd/byda/README.md

 page();
 ```

-You can now navigate through your ajax loads with the browser history.
+You can now navigate through your Ajax loads with the browser history.

 ##Public API

 ###byda(options, callback)
 Load data into your document by data attributes through XHR or HTML5 imports
-(if the browser supports it and byda was initialized with the 'imports' option =
+(if the browser supports it and byda was initialized with 'imports' = true).
-true).

 | Option   | typeof   | Description                                                                      |
 |----------|----------|----------------------------------------------------------------------------------|